syslog-ng/syslog-ng.github.io/doc/_admin-guide/README.md

 ---
-title: syslog-ng Open Source Edition Administration Guides
+title: syslog-ng {{ site.product.name }} Administration Guides
 id: adm-guide
 description: >-
-    Welcome to the syslog-ng Open Source Edition 4.6 Administration Guide.
+    Welcome to the syslog-ng {{ site.product.name }} 4.6 Administration Guide.
-    This document describes how to configure and manage syslog-ng Open Source Edition (syslog-ng OSE).
+    This document describes how to configure and manage {{ site.product.name }} ({{ site.product.short_name }}).
 Background information for the technology and concepts used by the product is also discussed.
 ---

 ## Target audience